EARL KATHAN, GUNSMITH

 Q. What is the quality of the India muskets like?

 First - The locks of these muskets and pistols are HAND FORGED!
-This requires a bit of understanding right away.
-You are taking heated steel and shaping it like play dough with a hammer and anvil.
-There is some finishing work with a file to fit to the other parts on the same lock.
-These are NOT precision machined parts and some work by the importer may be required.
+The price of a hand forged lock in the US would cost you the same as the whole gun from India.
+Hnad forged is obviously most like the originals.
+Remember, this is heated steel being shaped like play dough with a hammer and anvil.
+These are NOT precision machined parts and some work by the importer is sometimes required.
 We offer a Lock Service which helps to de-burr the internal lock parts and then they are polished for a smoother gliding action.
 The tumbler and sear are also hardened.
-This is an EXTRA service if you want it.
+This is an OPTIONAL EXTRA SERVICE if you want it for $50.00

 Second - The wood is Teak (the Indians sometimes call it Rosewood) and it has some variation in color and grain.
-Mostly the grain is fairly straight and sometimes quite pronounced and on rare occassions there is some figuring in the wood.
+Mostly the grain is fairly straight and sometimes quite pronounced and on rare ocassions there is some figuring in the wood.
 We see this figuring in about 1 out of 300 stocks.
 There can also be "blonde wood" streaks, some people like it and some people don't.
-If this matters to you then you need to mention it at the time of purchase and I will be happy to give you my best description of what I see over the phone before shipping one to you.
+If this matters to you then you need to mention it at the time of purchase and I will be happy to give you my best description of current guns in stock.

 Third - Inletting of the lock and furniture is fairly good.
 Why don't we say excellent?...because it's not.
 Take a look at many of the close-up photos as you can viewing the inletting and the carving.
 I think you will agree that while it is good, it could be better.
 Also keep in mind that these are hand crafted in a production setting that is moving right along as if you were behind on manufacturing to supply the troops for a war.
 The stocks may have small handling marks or you may even see little dot patterns from the jaws of a vise.
-If we see any cracks, chips, large dents, or inletting gaps that are unacceptable, we sort them out of the inventory and they are sold on the USED page at a discounted price.
-Some folks just call that character.
+If we see any cracks, chips, large dents, or inletting gaps that are unacceptable, we sort them out of the general inventory and they are sold at a discount.

 All these elements together make for a very realistic reproduction of early period firearms.
 We are not trying to BS anyone into thinking these are a show piece.
 But we are not saying they are poorly made either.
 Properly cared for these musket will last as long as any other and give years of service.